Do online lessons bring about similar or different problems than face-to-face classes?

 Topic 2: Making learning relevant to students

 “Teacher, why should I study this?” …Nobody would learn something that seems meaningless!
 This lesson revolves around the notion of relevance.
-It will give participants food for thought on how to make learning contents more meaningful for students and how to possibly connect them to real life.
+It will give participants food for thought on how to make learning content more meaningful for students and how to possibly connect them to real life.

 Topic 3: Collaboration in the classroom: some ideas